Child care assistance in Los Angeles and free daycare.

 Among other activities completed, the Los Angeles County Centralized Eligibility List streamlines identification of qualified low income and eligible children by some Head Start programs as well as the CDE/CDD-contracted child care provider.
 It also directs families to affordable, yet high quality, child care centers in LA County.

 Los Angeles Child Care Resource Center is another place for working families to contact.
-Many people are struggling to make ends meet, especially in this weak economy.
-Excessive child care costs are preventing many people from receiving the job training they need or it may prevent them from being able to attend work, as they need to stay home with their child.
+Many people are struggling to make ends meet.
+Excessive child care costs are preventing many low to moderate income families from receiving the job training they need or it may prevent them from being able to attend work, as they need to stay home with their child.

-Specifically, the various child care assistance programs offered by the Resource Center include California Department of Education (CDE) Programs - CalWORKs Stage 2 (C2AP), CalWORKs Stage 3 (C3AP), Alternative Payment, and Family Child Care Home Education Network (FCCHEN).
+- Specifically, the various child care assistance programs offered by the Resource Center include California Department of Education (CDE) Programs - CalWORKs Stage 2 (C2AP), CalWORKs Stage 3 (C3AP), Alternative Payment, and Family Child Care Home Education Network (FCCHEN).